mtumilowicz/reports/README.md

 ---
 2) **XlsxDataFormat** - cells in excel could have specific format (eg.
-date: `YYYY-MM-DD` or date with time: `YYYY-MM-DD hh:mm` - take a look at pt.
-2)) - this class is simply the cache
+date: `YYYY-MM-DD` or date with time: `YYYY-MM-DD hh:mm`) - this class is simply the cache

 ---
 3) **XlsxDataFormatType** - enum for excel format types